 What Is a MAP Pricing Policy?

-MAP (or minimum advertised price) is a policy a brand or manufacturer imposes on its sellers so they don’t advertise a product below a certain threshold.
+If you sell in the US and Canada, MAP (or minimum advertised price) is quite relevant for you.
+MAP is a policy a brand or manufacturer imposes on its sellers so they don’t advertise a product below a certain threshold.

 For instance, if an electronics manufacturer sets a MAP of $19.99 for its headphones, neither brick-and-mortar stores nor online sellers can advertise prices below it.
 If sellers violate a brand’s MAP policy, they may face a temporary ban from selling the product, the inability to order more stock or a termination of their relationship with the brand.